iamtito/bvify/README.md

 **Contributors?**
 Yes you are welcome to contribute to this project
-Send an email to tbola45@gmail.com to send a Pull Request
+Send an email to tbola45@gmail.com or send a Pull Request

 **END GOAL**😃
 ![End Goal](https://bolatito.s3.amazonaws.com/bvitySketch.png)